streamdata-gallery-organizations/domaintools/_listings/domaintools/domainsearch-get-openapi.md

         format: string
       - in: query
         name: exclude_query
-        description: "Terms to exclude from matching \u2014 each term in the query string must be at least three characters long"
+        description: Terms to exclude from matching  each term in the query string must be at least three characters long
         type: string
         format: string
       - in: query